stefanbaumeler/bem-plus/methodology/guide/part-3.md

 ## Order of elements in the index

-- The order of the elements in the index should be the order they appear in the HTML structure.
+- The order of the elements in the index should be the order in which they appear in the HTML structure.
 - The order of the element mixins should be the same as in the index.

 Those two rules give no functional benefit, but help with orientation.
 I do not always strictly follow those two rules myself, but I try to follow them when I first write the block and its template.